So, you’ve been looking for a car and you found your dream car. It is used, but the price for it is well worth it.

-When you go to view a used car, you will obviously check the tread on the main tyres to ensure they are useable and legal.
+When buying used cars, you will obviously check the tread on the main tyres to ensure they are useable and legal.
 But also, ensure you check the spare tyre as well.
-If you don’t you could end up with a bald or damaged spare, which would require you to purchase to a new one, costing you more money.
+If you don’t you could end up with a bald or damaged spare, which would require you to purchase a new one, costing you more money.
 They can usually be found in the boot of the car.
 Also, check that the car comes with the equipment to change that spare tyre, including a jack, wrench and additional tools.

 Air-con and heating

 The weather in Britain is pretty fickle.
 One moment it can be dry then it is wet.
 It can be warm and then go cold.
 We are for the most part used to it, but we also prepare for it.
 To be prepared for either winter or summer, your car needs to have a working air-conditioning system and heating system.
 Get in the car and blast them on to ensure they both work effectively.